mageirakos/website-monitor/README.md

 The Metrics abstract class exists, which every metric we wish to keep track of must expand and implement the `.aggregate()` method.
 This method  implements the logic of how the metric is computed, by basically aggregating over website data for a specified interval.
 Each metric also keeps track of the website objects in order to have access to the correct data.
 For metric specific assumptions read the metrics paragraph.

 Each alert the user specifies under `alerts.txt` is mapped to an Alert object that is tracked by the Alerter.
 Since in our application a time step is when we ping a website, each time a ping happens we also ask the alerter to check all the alerts for this specific website and update the user.
 The main use of the Alert object is to keep track of the `metric, website, threshold, severity` combination specified by the user, and check if the metric computed over a specified interval for the website has crossed a threshold (over or under).
-If so, then an alert is sent based on the severity level. (https://www.datadoghq.com/blog/monitoring-101-alerting/) .
-The current Alert object is only keeping track for alerts regarding threshold, we can extend the classes to include different types of Alerts (https://www.datadoghq.com/blog/alerting-101-metric-checks/).
+If so, then an alert is sent based on the [severity level](https://www.datadoghq.com/blog/monitoring-101-alerting/) .
+The current Alert object is only keeping track for alerts regarding threshold, we can extend the classes to include different [types of Alerts](https://www.datadoghq.com/blog/alerting-101-metric-checks/).
 Colouring of alerts based on severity is specified under `logging_formatter.py`.

 There are more details around design decision and attributes of Alerts class, so `please read the alerts paragraph`.